Back-end Engineering Articles

 $ sudo gpg --keyserver keyserver.ubuntu.com --recv-key 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB

-OpenPGP is a hybrid of the two-key cryptography approach where the message to be exchanged (called plaintext) is first compressed, and then a session key is created as a one-time use secret key.
+OpenPGP is a hybrid of the two-key cryptography approach where the message to be exchanged (called plaintext) is first compressed and then a session key is created as a one-time use secret key.
 The compressed plaintext is then encrypted with the session key.
-The session key is then encrypted with the destination's public key and bundled with the encrypted message (called ciphertext).
+The session key is then encrypted with the destination’s public key and bundled with the encrypted message (called ciphertext).
 The destination can decrypt the session key with their private key then decompress it to recover the original plaintext.

 There are several different ways to create a GPG key.
-The easiest is with the "gpg" or "gpg2" commands available on many major operating systems.
+The easiest is with the “gpg” or “gpg2” commands available on many major operating systems.
 Many commercial encryption programs also include a way to generate a GPG key.
 You can then store the public version on a public key server so folks can start sending you encrypted files/message traffic.
-Only you will decrypt it because only you have the associated private key.
+Only you will be able to decrypt it because only you have the associated private key.

 Step #4- Install RVM